cgtobi/netatmo_custom/README.md

 What may be better now:

 - Handling of API throttling is more exact we may have less lacunar data now, and better compliance with netatmo rate limites
-- The schedules : now are limited to temperature schedules
 - Some device that was not exposing power (and now energy) are now exposing it